woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 1.5.3 =
+* Fix - Admin bar hide option only for customers, not everyone
 * Tweak - e-commerce tracking - SKU and Category (thanks jdiderik)
 * Localization - Made the monthly sales dashboard widget translatable (by GeertDD)
 * Localization - Updated Danish Translation (by FrederikRS)